-WiFi 6 is the sixth-generation of WiFi standard, and for the most part, unlike any other previous generations of WiFi supposed to make WiFi networks faster, more reliable, and more energy efficient.
-The highlighting factor about this new standard is that beginning this generation, WiFi Alliance has decided to keep things simpler and give up on the existing alphanumeric naming convention to a much simpler numeric scheme.
-And therefore, denoting the sixth-generation as WiFi 6 and not 802.11ax.
+WiFi 6 is the sixth-generation of WiFi standard, and for the most part, unlike any other previous generations of WiFi, it is supposed to make WiFi networks faster, reliable, and more energy-efficient.
+The highlighting factor of the new standard is that beginning this generation, WiFi Alliance has decided to keep things simpler and give up on the existing alphanumeric naming convention in favor of a much simpler numeric scheme.
+And therefore, representing the sixth-generation as WiFi 6, and not 802.11ax.

 How is WiFi 6 different from older standards?

 Unlike older standards, WiFi 6 is designed to operate under different spectrum bands, ranging from 1 GHz to 7 GHz.
 Not to mention, the commonly used 2.4 GHz and 5 GHz spectrum bands.
 With WiFi 6, users can also expect up to 4x higher throughput speeds and up to 75% less latency than the 802.11ac (WiFi 5) standard.

 WiFi 6 Tech